Journaling – A Practical Way To Declutter Your Mind

 Goal setting

 Write down your short-term and long-term goals, along with the steps you need to take to achieve them.
 This can help you stay focused and motivated.
 You will find a big part of achieving your goals depends on charting out a written plan, complete with action steps and a time frame.
-I would find it very difficult to achieve outcome-based goals without a clear cut written plan.

 For your eyes only